 - Windows Key + R > services.msc

-- Scroll down and double click Windows Search
+- Scroll down and select Windows Search

-- Service Status should be: Running
+- Service Status should be Running

-- Startup Type: Automatic (Delayed Start)
+- Startup Type should be Automatic (Delayed Start)

-Issue 5: Protect SSD from wear
+To protect an SSD from wear

-This is a problem that we’ve been working on almost non-stop for 4 years and there is a still a lot of work that we can do.
-As a part of the work to log disk violations, we are also going to log cases where the indexer is using too much CPU.
-We’ve also made a few tweaks to the CPU throttling logic.
+This is a problem that we’ve been working on almost non-stop for 4 years, and there is a still a lot of work that we can do.
+As a part of the work to log disk violations, we’re also going to log cases where it’s using too much CPU.
+We’ve also made a few tweaks to the CPU logic.

-Look for other improvements as we head closer to the ship dates for the next version of Windows.
+Look for other improvements as we get closer to the next version of Windows.

 Please log your feedback in the Feedback Hub when you can.
-We may not be able to reply to every Feedback item, but we’ll certainly read them.
+We may not reply to every item, but we certainly read them.
 It’s all part of our never-ending quest to make Windows Search even better.

 Until next time—keep searching.